Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Results and discussion

 \subsection{Braconidae}

 The family Braconidae is characterized by several distinct morphological features successfully captured by the YOLOv26 architecture.
-The most reliable taxonomic distinction for this family is found in the wing venation \citep{Sharkey_key_2023}.
-Unlike Ichneumonids, Braconids almost invariably lack the second recurrent vein (2m-cu) and the areolet in the forewing (Fig. \ref{braco_correct_lateral_2}).
+The most reliable taxonomic distinction for this family is found in the wing venation ~\cite{Sharkey_key_2023}.
+Unlike Ichneumonids, Braconids almost invariably lack the second recurrent vein (2m-cu) and the areolet in the forewing (Figure \ref{braco_correct_lateral_2}).

-Furthermore, an essential diagnostic trait is the fusion of metasomal tergites 2 and 3, creating a rigid structural unit that is clearly visible in the lateral profiles of the specimens (Fig. \ref{braco_correct_lateral}).
+Furthermore, an essential diagnostic trait is the fusion of metasomal tergites 2 and 3, creating a rigid structural unit that is clearly visible in the lateral profiles of the specimens (Figure \ref{braco_correct_lateral}).
 At the subfamily level, specialized mandibular structures serve as additional key identifiers.
-In specific groups, the mandibles are characteristically open and non-overlapping \citep{Sharkey_key_2023,QuickeAsia2023}, as documented in the frontal view provided in Fig. \ref{braco_correct_front}
+In specific groups, the mandibles are characteristically open and non-overlapping ~\cite{Sharkey_key_2023,QuickeAsia2023}, as documented in the frontal view provided in Figure \ref{braco_correct_front}